henrystanley/Quark/intro.md

   4. Be creative with function names.
      Quark lets you use all kinds of symbols in function names, use that to your advantage.
-     End boolean returning functions with `?` or use `'` to indicate a new version of a value.
+     End boolean returning functions with `?` or use `+` to indicate an enhanced version of a function.

 Syntax